Monster House (film): Production

-Digital 3-D version
+Digital 3D version

-As with The Polar Express, a stereoscopic 3-D version of the film was created and had a limited special release in digital 3-D stereo along with the "flat" version.
-While The Polar Express was produced for the 3-D IMAX 70mm giant film format, Monster House was released in approximately 200 theaters equipped for new REAL D Cinema digital 3-D stereoscopic projection.
+As with The Polar Express, a stereoscopic 3D version of the film was created and had a limited special release in digital 3D stereo along with the "flat" version.
+While The Polar Express was produced for the 3D IMAX 70mm giant film format, Monster House was released in approximately 200 theaters equipped for new REAL D Cinema digital 3D stereoscopic projection.
 The process was not based on film, but was purely digital.
-Since the original source material was "built" in virtual 3-D, it created a very rich stereoscopic environment.
+Since the original source material was "built" in virtual 3D, it created a very rich stereoscopic environment.
 For the film's release, the studio nicknamed it Imageworks 3D.

+Release

+The film was released in theaters in North America on July 21, 2006.